Cocrystals of symplectic Kashiwara-Nakashima tableaux, symplectic Willis like direct way, virtual keys and applications: Introduction

 \section{Introduction}

-Symplectic tableaux \cite{king1976weight, de1979symplectic, Kashiwara1994CrystalGF} provide the monomial weight generators for the characters of the symplectic Lie algebra $sp(2n, \mathbb{C})$.
-Given a partition $\lambda \in \mathbb{Z}^n$, symplectic Kashiwara-Nakashima tableaux \cite{Kashiwara1994CrystalGF} of shape $\lambda$, on the alphabet $[\pm n]$ \cite{Kashiwara1994CrystalGF}, a variation of De Concini tableaux \cite{de1979symplectic}, are endowed with a type $C_n$ crystal structure $\mathfrak{B}^\lambda$ compatible with a plactic monoid and sliding algorithms, studied by Lecouvey in terms of crystal isomorphisms \cite{lecouvey2002schensted}.
-Let $W\lambda$ be the orbit of $\lambda$, where $W$ is the type $C_n$ Weyl group.
-Type $C_n$ Demazure characters, $\kappa_v$, are indexed by vectors $v$ in $W\lambda$ and can be seen as "partial" characters.
-Kashiwara \cite{kashiwara1992crystal} and Littelmann \cite{littelmann1995crystal} have shown that they can be obtained by summing the monomial weights over certain subsets $\mathfrak{B}_v$ in the crystal $\mathfrak{B}^\lambda$, called Demazure crystals.
-Demazure crystals $\mathfrak{B}_v$ can be partitioned into Demazure atom crystals, $\widehat{\mathfrak{B}}_u$, where $u\in W\lambda$ runs in the Bruhat interval $\lambda\le u\le v$.
+Symplectic tableaux \cite{king1976weight, de1979symplectic, Kashiwara1994CrystalGF} provide the monomial weight generators for the characters of the symplectic Lie algebra $\mathfrak{sp}(2n, \mathbb{C})$.
+Given a partition $\lambda \in \mathbb{Z}_{\ge 0}^n$, symplectic Kashiwara-Nakashima (KN) tableaux of shape $\lambda$, on the alphabet $[\pm n]$ \cite{Kashiwara1994CrystalGF}, a variation of De Concini tableaux { in symplectic \emph{standard} monomial theory} \cite{de1979symplectic}, are endowed with a type $C_n$ Kashiwara crystal structure $\mathfrak{B}(\lambda)$ compatible with a plactic monoid and sliding algorithms, studied by Lecouvey in terms of crystal isomorphisms \cite{lecouvey2002schensted}.